Trip Facts

 Meal: Breakfast, Lunch & Dinner

-After a warm breakfast, begin your trek by descending a steep hill into a beautiful rhododendron forest, alive with birdsong.
-If you trek during spring, enjoy the vibrant colors of blooming rhododendron flowers along the trail.
+After breakfast, begin your trek by descending a steep hill into a rhododendron forest, alive with birdsong.
+During spring, enjoy the vibrant colors of blooming rhododendrons along the trail.

-Continue through terraced fields down to the Kimrung Khola River, crossing a suspension bridge before ascending to the village of Ghurjung (2,010 m / 6,594 ft).
-The trail passes several small homes and leads over a wooden bridge before winding through side valleys.
+Continue through terraced fields down to the Kimrung Khola River, crossing a suspension bridge before ascending to Ghurjung (2,010 m / 6,594 ft).
+Pass several small homes and a wooden bridge before winding through side valleys.

-Next, climb steeply up to a mountain ridge, where you’ll be rewarded with stunning views of Machhapuchhre (Fishtail Mountain).
-Pass the village of Taglu before reaching your destination, the picturesque village of Chomrong .
+Next, climb steeply to a mountain ridge with stunning views of Machhapuchhre (Fishtail).
+Pass the village of Taglu before reaching your destination, the picturesque village of Chomrong.

 Day 07: Trek to Himalayan